-Founded in 2011, Propel is an innovative online fintech company, committed to credit inclusion and helping underserved consumers by providing fair, fast and transparent access to credit with exceptional service through its online and mobile-friendly platform.
+Founded in 2011, Propel is an innovative fintech company, committed to enabling access to credit for underserved consumers, through its AI-powered technology platform.

-Propel's mission is to facilitate access to credit for underserved consumers and be a part of their credit journey.
 The following core principles drive us to fulfill our mission:

 - Inclusion.
 We believe every individual deserves access to credit.
 Our business is currently focused on millions of American and Canadian consumers who are underserved by mainstream credit providers and deserve better and more inclusive access to credit options. - Evolution.
 We want to help consumers evolve to better credit products over time and be an integral part of their evolution to better financial health.
-We aim to give consumers the potential to graduate to more flexible, lower cost credit products over time as their financial circumstances improve.
+We aim to give consumers the potential to graduate to more flexible, lower cost credit products over time as their financial circumstances improve. - Experience.

-• Experience.
 We strive to provide a best-in-class customer experience.
 We serve customers with urgency, respect and exceptional customer service, which includes providing financial tools, education and other products free of charge to support consumers on their path to better financial health.

-To achieve our mission, we have built and operate a proprietary, leading-edge, end-to-end, AI-powered online lending platform that facilitates access to a suite of credit products and programs.
-We operate as a direct lender and CSO and are also involved in multiple Bank Programs (directly and indirectly) where we provide certain services, including marketing, technology, underwriting and loan servicing for bank originated loans facilitated through our mobile technology platform.
-All of our operations are conducted through our three consumer-facing brands: MoneyKey CreditFresh, and Fora Credit.
+To achieve our mission, we built our proprietary AI-powered technology platform that facilitates access to credit for underserved consumers.
+We (i) operate as a direct lender and CSO; (ii) are also involved in multiple Bank Programs (directly and indirectly) where we provide certain services, including marketing, technology, underwriting and loan servicing for bank originated loans facilitated through our mobile-friendly technology platform; and (iii) also operate as a LaaS provider to multiple financial institutions.
+Our operations are either conducted through one of our three consumer-facing brands (MoneyKey CreditFresh, or Fora), or as white-labelled solutions through our LaaS program.

-Propel's target market are the millions of underserved American and Canadian consumers and who struggle to access credit from traditional credit providers, such as mainstream banks and credit unions, for a variety of reasons, including low-to-moderate or volatile incomes and/or limited credit profiles.
+Propel's target market are the over 70 million underserved American and Canadian consumers and who struggle to access credit from traditional financial institutions, such as mainstream banks and credit unions, for a variety of reasons, including low-to-moderate or volatile incomes and/or limited credit profiles.
 In contrast to prime and near prime consumers, the subprime consumer segment, within which the underserved consumer typically falls, often includes consumers who have low credit scores or limited credit histories with traditional credit bureaus, making them more challenging for traditional credit providers to underwrite and provide credit to.
-As a consequence, traditional credit providers have increasingly underserved the credit needs of this segment of the market, despite the explicit encouragement from U.S. banking regulators in recent years.
+As a result, traditional credit providers have increasingly underserved the credit needs of this segment of the market, despite the explicit encouragement from U.S. banking regulators in recent years.
 According to commentary published by DBRS titled "U.S. Unsecured Personal Loans - Marketplace Lenders Continue to Expand Market Share", since 2008, traditional credit providers have pulled back approximately \$142 billion in consumer credit, and have continued to close physical branch locations, disproportionately affecting low-to-moderate income consumers and exacerbating their inability to access credit.

 As a consequence of this market dynamic, fintech companies such as Propel have emerged to meet the needs of this market.
+Propel uses its proprietary technology to go beyond traditional credit scores and can look at thousands of data points to give Propel a better picture of a prospective borrower's current financial health.
+This is how Propel is able to facilitate access to credit, where traditional financial institutions cannot.
 According to the DBRS commentary, the share of all personal loans outstanding sourced by fintech lenders increased from just 5% in 2013 to 38% in 2018.
 See "Business of Propel - Industry Overview".